ncbi/finagle-consul/README.md

 an application killed by OOM killer or closed unexpectedly, the session and keys associated with it are automatically removed after the TTL expires.

-The major drawback of this approach is that non-Finalge services will not be able to discover or be discovered by this mechanism without custom integration.
+The major drawback of this approach is that non-Finagle services will not be able to discover or be discovered by this mechanism without custom integration.

 Service definitions are stored in `/v1/kv/finagle/services/:name/:sessionId`,